-Which translation do you believe: Anderson's, Farrer's or Westcott and Hort's?
+Which translation do you believe: Anderson's, Farrer's or Westcott and Horts.
 How can you use the Sinaiticus when a translation of it cannot be agreed upon unlike the translations of The KJV which agree if properly translated.

-the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son have fellowship one with another, and the blood of Jesus his Son cleanseth us I Jn 1:7 but if we walk in the light as he himself is in the light, we have fellowship one with another, and the blood of Jesus his Son cleanses us from all sin.
-Farrer But if, on the other hand, we follow the light (as He Himself is in the light) we are in union with each other and the Blood of Jesus, His Son, purifies us from all sin.
+1 Jn 1:7 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.
+1 Jn 1:7 but if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus his Son cleanseth us from all sin.
+Farrer But if, on t he other hand, we follow the light (as He Himself is in the light) we are in union with each other and the Blood of Jesus, His Son, purifies us from all sin.
+1 Jn 1:7 but if we walk in the light as he himself is in the light, we have fellowship one with another, and the blood of Jesus his Son cleanses us from all sin.

 This verse shows a typical thing Westcott and Hort did in that the full title of Jesus is not used to show He is the chosen one of God and not just another human.
-The term Son of God' was used for other men who were also deified after death but Jesus was the Messiah, the anointed one.
+The term Son of God' was used for others but Jesus was the Messiah, the anointed one.
 (The Christ) The Son of God and they left this title out implying Jesus was just another Son of God.

-Farrer leaves out Christ' but uses 'purifies' and not 'cleanses'.
-There is basically no difference in the effect of the words but purifies means the object has all the uncleanness removed while cleanse means it can be contaminated again.
-The wordd more correctly gives the meaning of how 'cleanses' is used in the King James.
+Farrer leaces out Christ' but uses 'purifies' and not 'cleanses'.
+There is basically no differene in the effect of the words but purifies means the object has all the uncleanness removed while cleanse means only the surface is removed.
+The worsd more coorectly gives the meaning of how 'cleanses' is used in the Kikng James.